 Established in late 1960’s the Government Museum showcases the art from Indian subcontinent which includes various sculptures, paintings, and much more contemporary Indian art.
 Although due to lack of time, I couldn’t visit both the museum, I highly recommend keeping at least 2 days for Chandigarh to visit the art galleries from the planned city.

-#Walk in the Zakir Hussain Rose Garden
+#Walk in the Zakir Hussein Rose Garden

-Named after Zakir Hussain – India’s third President – the Rose Garden is another prime attraction from Chandigarh India.
+Named after Zakir Hussein – India’s third President – the Rose Garden is another prime attraction from Chandigarh India.
 The garden is spread in over 30 acres and contains a variety of rose species and was initially started as Botanical Garden.
 Spot for roses in the garden as there are only a few in bloom.
 The Rose Garden attracts a large number of tourists so go as early as you can.

 #Explore International Dolls Museum